passcod/caretaker/index.markdown

 4. Has the time and ability to answer and act on release proposals within reasonable time.

-	Projects may define what "reasonable time" looks like for them; by default this is set to two weeks.
+	Projects may define what "reasonable time" looks like for them; see the [release proposal](#release-proposals) section for more details and defaults.
 This is the time to an acknowledgement of a release proposal, and between answers: it is not expected that all release proposals be approved or denied within two weeks of first being made, though that's a nice target to aim for.

 	In projects with multiple caretakers, timings are a little more fuzzy, see below.